Skip to main content Skip to footer

 Step 5: measure and refine performance

-Track metrics like inventory turnover, stockout frequency, and carrying costs, as this clarity helps employees understand how success is measured (making them twice more likely to feel motivated).
+Track metrics like inventory turnover, stockout frequency, and carrying costs.
+This level of measurement helps employees understand how success is defined, making them twice more likely to feel motivated.
 These numbers reveal what’s working and what needs adjustment.

 Create feedback loops with your team.
 Their daily experience provides insights that numbers alone might miss.